9112Michael/Project-6/reactnd-project-myreads-starter-master/README.md

-# MyReads Project
+# MyReads Udacity FEND Project #6
+---

-I used the starter template for the sixth project for Udacity's 2018 Front End Nanodegree course.
-This template saved me time by providing a static example of the CSS and HTML markup that I used, but without any of the React code that was needed to complete the project.
+I used the starter template for the sixth project of Udacity's 2018 Front End Nanodegree course.
+This template saved me time by providing a static example of the CSS and HTML markup, but without any of the React code that was needed to complete the project.
 I added interactivity to the app by refactoring the static code in the template  by using [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

 ## TL;DR

-To get started developing right away:

-* download my repository on github
+To run this project:

+* You can see _**my**_ results by cloning or downloading this **GitHub** [repository](https://github.com/9112Michael/Project-6)
 * start the development server with `npm start`

 ## What You're Getting